Filing for bankruptcy is a scary mystery to most people. They don’t know how it works and what the consequences are for throwing in the towel.

 The first bit of advice is Re-Lax.

 Your life is disrupted when you file for bankruptcy, but it does not end.
-You might lose your house and car, and your credit score will nosedive, but bankruptcy offers a fresh start if you’re hopelessly mired in debt.
+There are pros and cons to filing bankruptcy.
+It’s is not necessarily sunshine and rainbows, but it does offer a fresh start if you’re hopelessly mired in debt.
 You get a chance to start over and hopefully learn from your mistakes.

 It sure beats getting thrown in debtor’s prison, which is what they used to do to people who couldn’t pay their bills.
-Now all you have to do is file for bankruptcy and stick to the repayment plan.
+Now all you have to do is file for bankruptcy.

 Chapter 7 is a liquidation bankruptcy and the first choice for most people filing.
-There were 486,542 Chapter 7 filings in 2017.
-Most of your possessions are sold, with the proceeds going to pay your debt.
+There were 381,217 Chapter 7 filings in 2020.
+While most Chapter 7 cases do not result in any property being sold, in some cases, your possessions can be sold, with the proceeds going to pay your debt.
 The process usually takes three to five months.

-Chapter 13 is a reorganization bankruptcy, meaning you come up with a plan to pay off creditors.
-There were 296,599 Chapter 13 filings in 2017, or almost 200,000 fewer than Chapter 7.
+Chapter 13 is a reorganization bankruptcy, meaning you come up with a plan to pay off some or all of your creditors.
+There were 154,341 Chapter 13 filings in 2020, or more than 200,000 fewer cases than Chapter 7.
 In Chapter 13, your assets are not sold, but you must stick to a court-mandated repayment plan that your creditors agree to.

 Here are some common questions about both forms of bankruptcy:

 If you have less than that amount in equity, the court-appointed trustee probably won’t sell your house since it won’t produce enough to pay off much debt.
-But your lender can still foreclose on the house.
+Though, your lender can still foreclose on the house if you miss your mortgage payments.

-If you have more than $23,677 in equity, the trustee likely will sell your house and you’ll receive the exemption amount.
-For instance, if your house is sold for $200,000, you’d get $23,677 and the rest will go to pay off your mortgage and other debts.
+If you have more equity than you can exempt, the trustee likely will sell your house and you’ll receive the exemption amount on sale.
+For instance, if your house is sold for $200,000, and you were able to exempt for $25,150, you’d get $25,150 on sale and the rest will go to pay off your mortgage and other debts.

 Other personal property that can be sold includes jewelry, antiques, appliances, furniture, books, musical instruments, almost anything of value.
-There are also exemptions for those items, and the limit is usually $12,625.
+There are also exemptions for those items in most states.

 At least they can’t sell your pet.
 Well, technically pets are property and can be sold.
 But unless your poodle is Westminster Dog Show quality worth thousands of dollars, it’s unheard of for a trustee to try to sell that or any other critter.